evmos/docs/docs/develop/api/networks.md

 # Networks

-Quickly connect your app or client to Evmos services

 ## Public Available Endpoints

 Below is a list of publicly available endpoints that you can use to connect to the Evmos mainnet and